 Lipid

-All lipids are composed of carbon, hydrogen, and a little oxygen.
+Lipids are composed of carbon, hydrogen, and a little oxygen.
 They are insoluble in water but readily soluble in organic solvents such as benzene, acetone, and ether.
-Like we discussed before, lipids aren’t polymeric substances but are assembled from smaller molecules by dehydration.
+Lipids aren’t polymeric substances but are assembled from smaller molecules by dehydration.

 Lipids could be simple fatty acids or glycerol.
 Several lipids are composed of both fatty acids and glycerol, while some of them also contain phosphorus and a phosphorylated organic compound in their structure.
 Certain lipids possess more complex structures as well.